 Project GO at SDSU pays for:

 Tuition, course materials, room and board for all ROTC Students.
 In addition, scholarship students will receive a living stipend ($250/week) during the online portion of the program.

 Please note that the room and board support is not intended to be comprehensive of all living costs a program participant may incur.
 The scholarship provides a meal plan and shared double occupancy suites on campus.
-Any purchases a student wants to make outside of this will be the responsibility of the students.
+Any purchases a student wants to make outside of this are the responsibility of the students.
 All participants are required to live in double occupancy suites on SDSU’s campus.
 San Diego residents living around campus or within a driving distance of less than 10 miles are exempt.